The Nest

 Go Back To Previous Page

 new construction with engineers: Capital contribution fee in NYCI decided to write a quick blog post on this concept after we saw this new term emerging from the New Construction jargon.
-Several home buyers using NestApple asked us what exactly a capital contribution fee in NYC means.
+Several home buyers using NestApple asked us what a capital contribution fee in NYC is.
 Sometimes, people call this “capital contribution fee” an “HOA capital contribution fee.”

 It remains a one-time charge generally associated with the transfer of title on a property.
 It remains part of a condo or homeowners association, and the buyer or the seller typically pays the fee at settlement to the association.